SaimonL/linux-system-info/README.md

 computer.
 It retrieves information such as CPU, RAM, Hard drive etc. This works only for your local computer and for Linux Debain or Redhat based operating system.

+## Requirements

+The following utility is needed to get a list of devices connected to the PCI bus.

+Debain based linux
+    sudo apt-get install pciutils

+RedHat based linux
+    sudo yum install pciutils

 ## Installation

 Add this line to your application's Gemfile: